islamazhar/GapProber/README.md

  `GapProber.py --output <path to the output filled contig> --scaffolds <path to the scaffold file> --reads <fragment paried reads seperated by commas>`

  ## Notice
  This is an ongoing work.
-If you are going to use any part of the code please let us know before using.
+If you want to use any part of the code please let us know before using.